S-Sharvesh/Employee-Management-System/MONGODB_SETUP.md

 ### What you need to do:

-1. **Update your password in config.properties:**
+1. **Create your configuration file:**

-   - Open: `backend/config.properties`
+   - Copy: `backend/config.properties.example` to `backend/config.properties`
-   - Replace `YOUR_PASSWORD` with your actual MongoDB Atlas password
+   - Update with your actual MongoDB Atlas credentials
    - Example: `mongodb+srv://your-username:your-password@your-cluster.mongodb.net/employee_management?retryWrites=true&w=majority`

 2. **Your MongoDB Configuration:**